tu-rbo/differentiable-particle-filters/README.md

 Usage
 -----

 After all dependencies are installed and setup is done, there is one more thing which needs to be done every time a new shell is opened before the code can be run.
 In the main repository folder, you need run the following command to append the parent directory to the PYTHONPATH. *Alternatively, you can import the project into the PyCharm IDE and and run `experiments/simple.py` from there.
-The convoluted command comes from how PyCharm handles relative imports and relative paths.*
+The need for running this command comes from how PyCharm handles relative imports and relative paths.*

 	export PYTHONPATH="${PYTHONPATH}:../"